Charles Barrett (1893-1971)Subject

 Charles Barratt was born on 24 April 1893 in Bristol, England to Alfred Barratt and Emily Rosina Embley.

-The 1901 English Census has Charles living in Gloucestershire, Bristol, England with his father Alfred Barratt and mother Rosena, sisters Rosena (17) and Nellie (13) and Brother Willie (11).
+The 1901 English Census has Charles living in Gloucestershire, Bristol, England with his father Alfred Barratt and mother Rosena, along with sisters:

-Charlie is 7 years old and his father’s occupation was listed as fishmonger.
+Charlie was 7 years old and his father’s occupation was listed as fishmonger.

 In 1904 his mother passed away in Bristol England.